mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/layertree.rst

 Layertree - Table of Content
 ****************************

-The layertree diplays the layers, the service folders and from version 3.0.5 onwards also different layersets.
+The layertree diplays the layers and the service folders.
 The layertree allows you to activate/deactivate layers in the map.
 You can also activate/deactivate the info request for layers.

 You can change the order of Services and layers via drag & drop.